okta/okta-signin-widget/README.md

 | **Note**: The value for `redirectUri` (or current origin) **must be listed** in the set of "Login Redirect URIs" shown on the application's "General Settings" in the Okta Admin UI

 - **idps:** External Identity Providers to use in OIDC authentication, also known as [Social Login][].
-Supported IDPs ( `GOOGLE`, `FACEBOOK`, `APPLE`, `MICROSOFT` and `LINKEDIN` ) are declared with a `type` and will get distinct styling and default i18n text, while any other entry will receive a general styling and require text to be provided.
+Supported IDPs are declared with a `type` and will get distinct styling and default i18n text, while any other entry will receive a general styling and require text to be provided.
 Each IDP can have additional CSS classes added via an optional `className` property.

     ```javascript
     idps: [